yuxuan12345/UOCIS322-P3/README.md

 * If `credentials.ini` is not submitted or the repo is not found, 0 will be assigned.

+* EXTRA CREDIT:
+	* Remove (strikethrough) the words that are found from the word list at the top.

+	* No HTML or response text in your JavaScript and Flask app.

 ## Credits

 Michal Young, Ram Durairajan, Steven Walton, Joe Istas.